 - 1. Understand the structures of enzymes, proteins, carbohydrates and fats - 2.
 Understand the functions of biomolecules - 3.
 Analyze the process of metabolism - 4.
 Understand of nucleic acids and their importance to combine and analyses information. - 5.
-Explain the structure and mechanism of enzyme action - 6.
+Structure and classification of enzymes, specificity of enzymes - 6.
 Summarize the DNA & RNA structure and base pairing schemes